 - Examples of Spiderweb variations, including the lids and knops

-- Complete list and photographjs of all Aqualux, including a previously unknown hors d'oeuvres set
+- The complete catalogue of Aqualux, including a previously unknown hors d'oeuvres set

 - Photographs of the entire Balloons pictorial series

-- all known variations of the Cut Pearl design
+- All the variations of the Cut Pearl design

-- The remaining Shakespeare designs by Kenneth Townsend.
-Also see the official Kenneth Townsend web site (right: the Cheshire Cat)
+- All the Shakespeare designs by Kenneth Townsend.
+Also see the official Kenneth Townsend web site

 - Many more unusual Novelty and Commemorative trays

 - The ruby-flashed and the larger Swirl handkerchief vases, both of which predate the Milk range